TJ Friedl Player Props: Reds vs. Orioles

-On Monday, TJ Friedl (.364 slugging percentage in past 10 games, with no homers) and the Cincinnati Reds play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 7:05 PM ET.
+TJ Friedl -- with a slugging percentage of .324 in his past 10 games (including no home runs) -- will be in action for the Cincinnati Reds against the Baltimore Orioles, with Tyler Wells on the hill, on June 27 at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Braves.

 TJ Friedl Game Info & Props vs. the Orioles